Church in Wales: Same-sex unions and LGBT clergy

 Beginning in the 1980s, the Church in Wales embarked on an increasingly open stand on various issues including economic justice, the ordination of women and inclusion of homosexual people.
-In some areas, such as human sexuality, the church establishment has faced resistance from congregations.
+In some areas, like human sexuality, the church establishment has faced resistance from congregations.
 In 2005, the church allowed gay priests to enter into civil partnerships.
 "In the wake of civil partnerships, the Welsh Bishops sought legal advice, and told gay partnered clergy that they were welcome, as well as gay ordination candidates."
-Speaking on such partnerships, it was communicated that “The Church in Wales has no formal view on whether people in civil partnerships who are in a sexual relationship can serve as clergy.
+Speaking on such partnerships, it was communicated that "The Church in Wales has no formal view on whether people in civil partnerships who are in a sexual relationship can serve as clergy.
 If the issue arises, it is up to the relevant Bishop to decide."
 Therefore, the Welsh church does not require abstinence for clergy in civil unions.
 Regarding transgender issues, an officer announced that the church believes transgender people "should be acknowledged and celebrated in their new gender."
 Currently, "the Church has published prayers that may be said with a couple following the celebration of a [same-sex] civil partnership or civil marriage."

 Currently, "the Church in Wales is much more liberal on this issue [than the Church of England]" and is discussing the possibility of blessing or performing same-sex marriages.
 In 2018, the Welsh Bishops released a statement saying it was "unjust" to not offer formal provision for same-sex marriages and civil partnerships.
 Following the bishops' announcement, the General Synod voted in favour of requesting formal provision for same-sex couples.
 The Welsh Church has decided to move forward with possibly offering same-sex marriage and blessing rites for same-sex unions.
-The Diocese of St. Asaph provides a chaplaincy and services for LGBT people.
-The Very Revd Jeffrey John, who is openly gay and in a civil partnership, was nearly elected bishop of Llandaff when he "won more than half of a Church in Wales electoral college, but fell short of the two-thirds majority required."
-As of 2020, the Church in Wales has approved the consecration of a bishop, Bishop Cherry Vann, who is openly lesbian and in a civil partnership.
+The Diocese of St Asaph provides a chaplaincy and services for LGBT people.
+Jeffrey John, who is openly gay and in a civil partnership, was nearly elected bishop of Llandaff when he "won more than half of a Church in Wales electoral college, but fell short of the two-thirds majority required."
+As of 2020, the Church in Wales has consecrated a bishop, Cherry Vann, who is openly lesbian and in a civil partnership.